|Nutrition Facts (per serving)|

 - Serve them on a platter at room temperature.
 Don't let them become too warm or they may become mushy and lose their hardened texture (and sphere shape).

-- Store any leftover orange balls in a sealed container in the refrigerator for 3 to 4 days.
+- Store any leftover orange balls in a sealed container in the refrigerator for three to four days.
 The prepared orange balls do not freeze very well.

-- 1/2 sifted confectioners' sugar (or shredded coconut for coating)
+1/2 cup sifted confectioners' sugar, or shredded coconut, for coating

 Combine the vanilla wafer cookie crumbs and 1 cup confectioners' sugar in a mixing bowl.